danieljones-dev/mursion-assesment-pulumi/Readme.md

-# Pulumi AWS ECS Fargate and RDS Project
+# Mursion Deployment To AWS Using ECS Fargate and RDS Project

 This Pulumi project deploys an ECS Fargate service with an Application Load Balancer and an RDS PostgreSQL instance on AWS.